macagua/collective.spanishdocumentation/source/plone/apariencias/referencias_temas/pagina.rst

 .. code-block:: xml

     <browser:page
-         for="*"
-    (there's no restriction on where I can be used) name="sitemap_view"
+         for="*" <!-- there's no restriction on where I can be used -->
-    (this is my name)
+         name="sitemap_view" <!-- this is my name -->
-         class=".sitemap.SitemapView"
-    (this is where you can find the code to deliver my content) permission="zope.Public"
+         class=".sitemap.SitemapView" <!-- this is where you can find the code to deliver my content -->
-    (you can see me if you have the Public permission) allowed_interface=".interfaces.ISitemapView"
+         permission="zope.Public" <!-- you can see me if you have the Public permission -->
+         allowed_interface=".interfaces.ISitemapView"
     />